🚨 24/7 Emergency Service Available

 What do I do if my CO alarm goes off?

-1) Evacuate immediately—don't investigate, just leave.
+1) Evacuate immediately - don't investigate, just leave.
 2) Call 911 from outside.
 3) Don't re-enter until fire department clears.
 4) Call us after fire department inspection to find the source.
 Common sources we find: cracked furnace heat exchanger, blocked chimney/vent, backdrafting water heater, car running in attached garage.

 How much does professional CO detector installation cost?

-DIY detectors: $20-60 each (you install).
-Professional hardwired: $150-300 per detector installed.
-Interconnected system (4 detectors): $800-1,200.
-Smart detector install: $200-350 per unit.
-Typical Chicago home (3 hardwired): $500-900.
-Honest: Only pay for professional install if you're doing hardwired/interconnected or can't DIY.
+DIY detectors: $ each (you install).
+Professional hardwired: $ per detector installed.
+Interconnected system (4 detectors): $$.
+Smart detector install: $$ per unit.
+Typical Chicago home (3 hardwired): $$.
+Honest - only pay for professional install if your doing hardwired/interconnected or can't DIY.

 Protect Your Family from Carbon Monoxide

 Whether you install detectors yourself or hire us for a hardwired system, don't wait.
 Schedule an annual furnace CO safety inspection to catch problems at the source.
+We serve Albany Park, Irving Park, Portage Park, Bridgeport, Hyde Park, and all of Chicago.

 (773) 900-6248